DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 - Optimizes performance and availability

-## Automating the Deployment and Configuration Apache Webservers
+## Automating the Deployment and Configuration of Apache Webservers

 In the previous project (Project 7), we implemented two Apache backend servers with an Nginx load balancer distributing traffic between both servers.
 The whole process in Project 7 was done manually.
 However, for this project we'll be automating the process from start to finish by using a shell script to run our commands.